angular/angular/aio/content/guide/file-structure.md

 ## Multiple projects

-A multi-project workspace is suitable for an enterprise that uses a single repository and global configuration for all Angular projects (the "mono-repo" model).
+A multi-project workspace is suitable for an enterprise that uses a single repository and global configuration for all Angular projects (the "monorepo" model).
 A multi-project workspace also supports library development.

 ### Setting up for a multi-project workspace